muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 # Particles, Science and AI

-NN Expert Yann LeCun: "The cargo cult approach to aeronautics—for actually building airplanes—would be to copy birds very, very closely;
-feathers, flapping wings, and all the rest.
+Neural Net Expert Yann LeCun: "The cargo cult approach to aeronautics—for actually building airplanes—would be to copy birds very, very closely; feathers, flapping wings, and all the rest.
 And people did this back in the 19th century, but with very limited success...
 The equivalent in AI is to try to copy every detail that we know of about how neurons and synapses work, and then turn on a gigantic simulation of a large neural network inside a supercomputer, and hope that AI will emerge.
 That’s cargo cult AI"

 This statement is misleading..
 With the NN approach, deep neural networks what came to be called "AI" today, that is *exactly* what